evilvodun/wifi_passwords/README.md

 python main.py
 ```

-On `/static` is a basic dashboard to list all the wifis captured by flipper zero.
+On `/static` route it is a basic dashboard to list all the wifis captured by flipper zero.
 Also take a look at the `routes` in `main.py` to see all available endpoints.